aaelfe/jscss/README.md

 }
 ```

-and would also print "howdy" to the console.

 ## CURRENT STATE OF IMPLEMENTATION

 For examples of JSCSS files that work for the current implementation, check `/currentExamples`.
 To see the grammar and details for what the finished implementation of this project would look like, it's in the next section.